annotorious/annotorious-v1/readme.md

 * Want to improve our documentation?
 We'd really appreciate an extra hand [on our Wiki](image-annotation-js/wiki)!
 * Design-minded?
 Our tool (as well as [our Website](http://yuma-js.github.com)) could use some style and CSS-wizardry.
 [Get in touch](http://groups.google.com/group/yuma-annotation)!
 * JavaScript-savvy?
 We're always looking for fellow coders!
 Check the [developer section on our Wiki](image-annotation-js/wiki/Developers).
-* Last but not least: we're still looking for a good name for this tool.
+* Last but not least: we're looking for a Logo.
 Ideas welcome :-)

 ## License